bsmith89/longev-mgen/doc/submission.md

 Individual fecal pellets were collected from a single mouse per cage.
-16S rRNA gene libraries and metabolite analyses of these samples are described in Chapter [\[ch:longev\]](#ch:longev){reference-type="ref" reference="ch:longev"}.
+16S rRNA gene libraries and metabolite analyses of these samples are described in [@Smith2019].
 From this collection, a subset of samples were non-randomly selected for metagenomic sequencing based on various criteria.
 Samples were from 54 mice, with at least six treated and control representatives of both males and females at each site.

-Fecal samples were slurried with nuclease free water at a 1:10 (w/v) ratio, and most samples were spiked with _Sphingopyxis alaskensis_ RB2256 prepared as described in
+Fecal samples were slurried with nuclease free water at a 1:10 (w/v) ratio, and most samples were spiked with _Sphingopyxis alaskensis_ RB2256 prepared as described in [@Smith2019] before DNA extraction and sequencing.
-Chapter [\[ch:longev\]](#ch:longev){reference-type="ref"
-reference="ch:longev"} before DNA extraction and sequencing.
 Based on alignment to the reference genome, sequenced reads from _S. alaskensis_ can be distinguished from all endogenous bacteria in mouse feces.
 A small number of these were split for both spiked and unspiked samples, which we used to validate this procedure.
-For each, 150 $\mu$Lof this sample was transferred for extraction using the MoBio PowerMag Microbiome kit.
+For each, 150 $\mu$L of this sample was transferred for extraction using the MoBio PowerMag Microbiome kit.
 Metagenomic libraries were prepared using standard procedures sequenced on the Illumina HiSeq 400 platform using the v4